ids-s1-20/project-x404_pagenotfound/proposal/proposal.md

 ## 1\.
 Introduction

-## What factors affect the length of eruptions?
+## What factors affect the volcanic eruptions?

 As a team we choose to use the Volcano Eruptions data set from the tidytuesday package for our package, due to the interesting nature of